SpringerPE/cf-logging-boshrelease/README.md

 `releases/cf-logging-boshrelease` and update the index file in the same location, you also need to remove the release (and tags) in Github.

+When creating a major release make sure not to use `.0` annotation. for ex: Release 7, `./create-final-public-release.sh 7` (not 7.0)

 # Usage in a deployment manifest